 Your phone number is held by your carrier, but only as long as you allow them to.
 There is a system called Mobile Number Portability which means that the old carrier automatically relinquishes the number and transfers it to the new carrier each time you activate a new service.

 Here's the switching process:

-- Find a new plan and sign up with a new carrier online,over the phone or in-store
+- Find a new plan and order a new SIM card online, over the phone or in-store.

-- When signing up you will be asked whether you want to 'port' your number to the new account - simply provide your phone number and your account number with your current provider.
+- When signing up you will be asked whether you want to 'port' or transfer your existing number to the new account.
+Simply provide your phone number and specify your current provider.